Starkku/MapTool/Conversion-Profile-Documentation.md

 ## Available Sections

 ### ProfileData

 #### Name

 Name displayed in the GUI for this profile.

 #### Description

 Description displayed in the GUI for this profile.

 #### IncludeFiles

 A comma-separated list of filenames including file extensions to read from *same directory as the current conversion profile*.
 Contents of these files will be merged with the current one.
 This only works on one level, so trying to include files from already included files will fail.

 #### ApplyMapOptimization

-If set to yes/true, will ensure that on the saved map, section with name 'Basic' will be the first section and section with name 'Digest' will be the last.
+If set to yes/true, will ensure that on the saved map, section with name **MultiplayerDialogSettings** will be the first section, immediately followed by section with name **Basic** and finally the section with name **Digest** will be the last.
 This potentially allows for game to find these particular sections marginally faster.

 #### ApplyMapCompress

 If set to yes/true, no unnecessary white space is put on the saved map.
 This allows for map size to be marginally smaller.

 ### TheaterRules

 #### ApplicableTheaters

 A comma-separated list of theater ID's which must match with one declared in a map for the tool to process it.
-Defaults to <pre>ApplicableTheaters=TEMPERATE,SNOW,URBAN,DESERT,NEWURBAN,LUNAR</pre> if a list is omitted.
+Defaults to **TEMPERATE,SNOW,URBAN,DESERT,NEWURBAN,LUNAR** the list is omitted.

-### NewTheater
+#### NewTheater

 A single theater ID which is assigned on any processed maps.
 If omitted, defaults to processed map's theater.

 ### IsoMapPack5

-By sorting the tiles used in IsoMapPack5, results in better compression.
-Effects of both SortBy and RemoveLevel0ClearTiles are reversible when a map is opened and saved in the map editors (Final Alert 2 / FinalSun).
+Do note that effects of both SortBy and RemoveLevel0ClearTiles are removed when a map is opened and saved in a map editor (Final Alert 2 / FinalSun).

 #### SortBy

+Allows for sorting of tile data in IsoMapPack5, resulting in potentially better compression.

-Sort the tiles by any of the following - X, Y, TILEINDEX, SUBTILEINDEX, LEVEL, UDATA, X_LEVEL_TILEINDEX (Sort by X then by LEVEL then by TILEINDEX) likewise X_TILEINDEX_LEVEL, LEVEL_X_TILEINDEX and TILEINDEX_X_LEVEL.
+Sorting by following values is available: **X, Y, TILEINDEX, SUBTILEINDEX, LEVEL, UDATA, X\_LEVEL\_TILEINDEX** (Sort by X then by LEVEL then by TILEINDEX - the remaining ones follow a similar pattern)**, X\_TILEINDEX\_LEVEL, LEVEL\_X\_TILEINDEX,TILEINDEX\_X\_LEVEL**.

-Good compression is achieved by these - X_LEVEL_TILEINDEX and X_TILEINDEX_LEVEL.
+Good compression is achieved by using either **X\_LEVEL\_TILEINDEX** or **X\_TILEINDEX\_LEVEL**.

 #### RemoveLevel0ClearTiles

-When a tile is not found for a given cell, the game automatically fills it up with a Level 0 Clear tile.
-Taking advantage of this feature, those Level 0 clear tiles could be removed from the tileset to reduce the size of IsoMapPack5.
-This field takes a boolean value of yes/no.
+If set to yes/true, removes all clear tiles at lowest elevation level (0).
+Since game always fills cells that are missing tiles with clear tiles that have elevation level of 0, removing them from IsoMapPack5 is a way to trim down the size of a map file.

 ### TileRules